fxfx0303/IT-OS/README.md

 # Data

 The VID-sentence dataset can download from https://github.com/JeffCHEN2017/VID-Sentence.git.
-Then put it into the folder VID-Sentence-master.

 # Training
 ```python